jupyter-book/thebe/apps/docs-core/quickstart-lite.md

 ![](./images/thebe-ui-widgets.png)

-Pressing activate should start the in-browser Juptyer server and setup the kernel but before you do that!
+Pressing activate should start the in-browser Jupyter server and setup the kernel but before you do that!
 Let's make sure that `thebe` will be able to find the source code on your site.

 ## Customising the source code selector